OGladfelter/mileage-analysis/README.md

 # mileage-analysis

-The code and data behind this article: http://thedataface.com/2018/06/culture/comedy-writing-staffs

 Data comes from Strava (https://support.strava.com/hc/en-us/articles/216918437-Exporting-your-Data-and-Bulk-Export#Bulk).
 Strava will send you a link to download your data, which we are primarily interested in the 'activities.csv' file.

 ## Notebook